jasongrimes/fretboardfoundation/_chapters/010-playing-by-ear/010-anyone-can-improvise.md

 All we need is the will to create something beautiful, and an ear to listen.

+## What is improvisation

+Improvisation means playing extemporaneously, off the top of our head, without specific preparation.

+While improvisation must involve an element of novelty---some unique expression that no one else would have made if you hadn't---
+Improvisation doesn't necessarily mean coming up with an entirely original composition (if there is such a thing).
+We can play parts of tunes written by others, flowing from one to the next on our whim, following our stream of consciousness, adding our own embellishments as we are moved to do so.

 ## Why improvise

 It’s worth bearing in mind that the point of all this is to create music.